aws-samples/shopfloor-connectivity/docs/README.md

 If the certificate contains an ApplicationUri as an Alternative Subject Name, the Application Description used by the OPCUA client will be the name part from that URI.
 For self-signed certificates the alternative subject name for the application uri will be set to urn:aws-sfc-opcua@\[hostname\].
 (Application Name used by client is aws-sfc-opcua@\[hostname\]).
 OPCUA servers van validate the application name used by the client against the ApplicationUri from the certificate.

 *NOTE: The certificate used by the client must be trusted by the OPCUA server, for which the procedure depends on the used sever.
-As an example, when a ProSys OPCUA (simulation) server is used, an unknow certificate is rejected but stored on the server, where it can be manually marked through the UI as trusted.*
+As an example, when a ProSys OPCUA (simulation) server is used, an unknown certificate is rejected but stored on the server, where it can be manually marked through the UI as trusted.*

 The OPCUA adapter can also validate the certificate it receives from the OPCUA server.
 It will validate it using a set of know trusted certificates and issuers and certificate revocation lists (CRL).
 To enable the validation a CertificateValidation section must be present in the configuration.
-The Directory attribute in this section is set to the location where the certificates and revocation lists are stored in a number of sub directories, which will be created by the adapter if these do not exist.
+The Directory attribute in this section is set to the location where the certificates and revocation lists are stored in a number of subdirectories, which will be created by the adapter if these do not exist.

 ```sh
 [Configured directory name]